-The most important deadline for applicants is the six months deadline for applications after the last decision of a domestic court.5 One of the admissibility requirements for individual complaint procedures at the ECtHR6 is that all domestic remedies must have been exhausted.7 The last domestic court decision does not have to be a decision on the merits but might for example be a negative admissibility decision by a national Supreme Court.
+The most important deadline for applicants is the six months deadline for applications after the last decision of a domestic court.ii One of the admissibility requirements for individual complaint procedures at the ECtHRiii is that all domestic remedies must have been exhausted.^{iv} The last domestic court decision does not have to be a decision on the merits but might for example be a negative admissibility decision by a national Supreme Court.
 In recent years there has been, and continues to be, a tendency to make it more difficult for applicants to cross the admissibility hurdle.
-In June 2013, a new Protocol No. 15 amending the

-4 "The amendments adopted on 14 January and 6 February 2013 entered into force on 1 May 2013.
+In June 2013, a new Protocol No. 15 amending the Convention for the Protection of Human Rights and Fundamental Freedoms^v (P15) has been created (but has not yet entered into force) which will tighten this deadline in Article 35 ECHR from six to four months.^{vi} It used to be that it was sufficient to submit an application with those six months and provide detailed reasons later within a time frame set by the Court.
+The six months deadline now is i "The amendments adopted on 14 January and 6 February 2013 entered into force on 1 May 2013.
 The amendments adopted on 6 May 2013 entered into force on 1 July 2013 and 1 January 2014.
 The amendments adopted on 14 April and 23 June 2014 entered into force on 1 July 2014."
 Rules of Court, Footnote 1 to Rule 111.

-5 Article 35 (1) ECHR.
+ii Article 35 (1) ECHR.

-6 See Article 35 ECHR.
+iii See Article 35 ECHR.

-7 Article 35 (1) ECHR.
+^{iv} Article 35 (1) ECHR.